 Younger Dryas Impact Hypothesis

 It is amazing to me that many archaeologists continue to resist the evidence that the younger dryas cold period was caused by a comet impact on the Laurentide ice sheet, 12,800 years ago.
 The comet research group have produced extensive evidence, the clincher being the hexagonal nano-diamonds found in the Greenland ice sheet.
-If this were fully accepted it would cause a radical rethink of many aspects of world history at this period.
+If this were fully accepted it would cause a radical rethink of many aspects of world history at this period and beyond.

 The evidence for the impact hypothesis can of course be challenged, as some scientists are doing.
 All archaelogical evidence is open to errors and is a matter of judgement.
 It comes down to a judgement as to what is the best way of explaining the several things that happened at this time, that are very likely interlinked.